particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 The Muon is a developer kit based on the M SoM with additional peripherals for easy prototyping.

+- LoRaWAN module (Quectel KG200Z, 862 – 928 MHz)
+- 96-pin expansion connector
+- Temperature sensor (TMP112A)
+- Configuration EEPROM (24CW640T)
+- Real-time clock and watchdog chip (AM1805)
+- Reset and mode buttons
+- RGB status LED
+- Power input options
+  - USB-C
+  - VIN (6-12 VDC)
+  - LiPo battery with temperature sensor (3-pin JST-PH)

+### M SoM

-The M SoM module contains the following functional units:
+The Muon contains a Particle M SoM that the following functional units:

 - M.2 SoM form-factor, like the B Series SoM
 - Can use cellular or Wi-Fi (2.4 GHz or 5 GHz) for the cloud connection